 Knowing the approximate age and normal milestones for kittens can help you identify signs of potential problems.
-In a litter of kittens, those who are smaller may be the ones at highest risk for fading kitten syndrome.
+Ahead, we’ll go over the symptoms of FKS, the possible causes and more.

 Other warning signs that indicate immediate medical attention is needed for a kitten include:

 - Abdominal distension

 - Gray, pale or yellow mucous membranes

 - Labored breathing

 Some congenital malformations may be easily seen and others may not.
 These physical anomalies may predispose the kitten to a shortened life, depending on location and the severity.

 Watch For These Kitten Milestones

 You can use the following milestones to help place the age of a kitten if the birth date is unknown:

 - By 3 days of age, kittens should be able to right themselves if placed on their backs.
 Failure to do so could indicate abnormal weakness.